k-ritika/FoodPanda_SQL_Analysis/README.md

 # FoodPanda_SQL_Analysis
-SQLite-based analysis of Food Panda orders using DBeaver and SQLite.
+SQLite-based analysis of Foodpanda orders using SQlite and also made interactive dashboard using microsoft Power BI.

 ## 📁 Files Included
 - `foodpanda_analysis.db`: SQLite database file
 - `Script-5.sql`: SQL queries for data analysis
+- `dashboadsOFfoodpanda.pbix`: Interactive Dashboard for the insight of sales

 ## 🔍 Key Insights
 - Customer segmentation
-- Order frequency trends
+- Order trends
 - Churn prediction
 - Price analysis by category
+- Rating for each restaurant

 ## 🛠 Tools Used
 - SQLite
 - DBeaver
+- GitHu
-- GitHub
+- Power BI

 ## 🚀 How to Use
 1. Clone the repository